 Watching the river flow – Luang Prabang 25 years ago

 Laos had started issuing tourist visas again in late 1989 but by 1995 the country was still only receiving a trickle of visitors.
-The fact that the visas cost US$100 and only allowed for seven days may have had something to do with it.
+The fact that the visas cost US$100 and were only issued for a seven day stay may have had something to do with it.
 As a result I had Luang Prabang largely to myself.
 These are the words and pictures I came back with twenty-five years ago.

 * * *